lcmandrada/fb-word-cloud/README.md

 # Note

 The repository only includes a jupyter notebook containing the static code, a set of Filipino stopwords from [stopwords-iso](https://github.com/stopwords-iso/stopwords-tl), and a list of translated Filipino stopwords from nltk's English stopwords.
+Other resources were not uploaded for privacy.